arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ![Installing libraries in the Arduino IDE](assets/arduino-ide-2.png)

-***The `Arduino_UnifiedStorage` library need other dependencies: the `Arduino_POSIXStorage` and the `Arduino_USBHostMbed5` libraries.
+***The `Arduino_UnifiedStorage` library need other dependencies: the `Arduino_POSIXStorage`, the `Arduino_USBHostMbed5` and the `ArduinoRS485` libraries.
+The IDE will ask you if you want to install them.
 Ensure all the mentioned libraries are installed correctly and updated to their latest release.***

 **Note**: The `Arduino_UnifiedStorage` library can use the RS-485 interface of your Opta™ device for **debugging purposes**.
 Ensure that the `ArduinoRS485 library` is installed and updated to its latest release since it is used by the `Arduino_UnifiedStorage` library for debugging.
 To receive and show the debug messages on your computer, you can use a USB to RS-485 converter, such as [the converter used by the Arduino Pro Content Team](https://www.waveshare.com/usb-to-rs485.htm).
 You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.

 ### Setting Up the Hardware

-Connect a +12-24 VDC power supply to your Opta™ device; for receiving debug messages, connect a USB to RS-485 converter to the RS-485 interface of your Opta™ device.
-The example sketch log data from the analog inputs ports `I1`, `I2`, `I3`, and `I4` of an Opta™ device; connect an analog signal source to these input ports to test this functionality.
+Connect a +12-24 VDC power supply to your Opta™ device.
+To receive debug messages, which is optional, connect a USB to RS-485 converter to the RS-485 interface of your Opta™ device.
+The example sketch logs data from the analog inputs ports `I1`, `I2`, `I3`, and `I4` of an Opta™ device; connect an analog signal source to these input ports to test this functionality.
 For programming your Opta™ device, connect it to your computer using a USB-A to USB-C® cable.

 ![Hardware setup](assets/illustration-3.png)